Days after groundbreaking, KeyArena could be getting a new contractor as renovation costs soar

 As costs for the KeyArena renovation soar beyond $800 million, the Oak View Group developer has looked into replacing general contractor Skanska Hunt.
 An announcement is expected within days on whether OVG will stay the course or switch to a new firm.

-An announcement is expected within days on whether the general contractor for the rapidly-escalating, $800-million KeyArena renovation project is to continue on or be replaced.
+An announcement is expected within days on whether the general contractor for the rapidly escalating, $800 million KeyArena renovation project is to continue on or be replaced.

 But officials from the Los Angeles-based Oak View Group and NHL Seattle said Saturday that any change in contractors would not delay the arena’s completion by early 2021.
 The NHL last week awarded a Seattle expansion team to begin play in October 2021 while the WNBA Seattle Storm also hope to open at a remodeled KeyArena that spring.